What To Bring To Camp

 Parents/guardians should provide sunscreen for use during the camp day.
 Sunscreen sent to camp should be placed in a sealed plastic bag and labeled with the child’s first and last name.
 Pursuant to careful research and the recommendations of the American Academy of Dermatology, all Headfirst Summer Camps are stocked with Oxybenzone-free Rocky Mountain Sunscreen SPF 50+ spray with broad spectrum UVA/UVB protection for use by any camper that does not supply their own.

 Families are responsible for applying the first layer of sunscreen prior to morning drop-off and provide it for use during the camp day.
 Upon receipt, counselors will label all sunscreen and place it in a tote bag that will be in their possession throughout the day.
-Any remaining sunscreen will be sent home Friday, the last day of camp.
-During the camp day, Headfirst staff will take all reasonable and appropriate steps to help each child reapply sunscreen to exposed skin– including the face, the tops of ears, and bare shoulders, arms, legs, & feet– prior to campers’ participation in outdoor programs.
+Any remaining sunscreen will be sent home on the last day of camp.
+During the camp day, staff will take all reasonable and appropriate steps to help each child reapply sunscreen to exposed skin, including the face, the tops of ears, and bare shoulders, arms, legs, & feet– prior to campers’ participation in outdoor programs.
 Counselors will not apply sunscreen when skin is broken or an adverse reaction has been observed.
-When staff notices these reactions, they will report them to the Staff and Safety Coordinator who will contact the camper's family.
-If, for any reason, counselors cannot apply sunscreen on a camper, s/he may not be able to participate in outdoor activities for his/her own protection.
+When a staff member notices these reactions, they will report them to the Staff and Safety Coordinator who will contact the camper's family.
+If for any reason, counselors cannot apply sunscreen on a camper, s/he may not be able to participate in outdoor activities for his/her own protection.
 If parents/guardians have more than one camper attending camp, we ask each camper have their own supply of sunscreen so that it is readily accessible throughout the camp day.